galenhuntington/g86/README.md

 ### Future work

 There aren't many directions in which the spec could change.
-At best, one could argue the choice of characters.
+One could for instance argue the choice of characters.
 Some applications might work better with a different set, although _ad hoc_ simple substitution can accommodate such situations.

-As an example, `>` is not that special in HTML; it only is relevant when in a tag, where there wouldn't be arbitrary data anyway.
+As an example, `>` is not _that_ special in HTML; it only is relevant when in a tag, where there wouldn't be arbitrary data anyway.
 So it might be preferable to, say, the backquote.
 Nevertheless, HTML and XML recommendations still say `>` should be encoded.